Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

 In time, air transportation networks evolved to become increasingly complex, a trend that goes on par with the improvements in the technical capabilities of aircraft, but also their specialization to service specific markets.
 Three major categories of passenger jet planes may be recognized, each servicing a specific air transport market:

 - Regional market (Short range/haul aircraft).
 This market usually involves short flights lasting anywhere between 30 minutes and 2 hours, which means that they can fly between 6 to 10 legs a day.
-Embraer’s older ERJs and new E-Jets are examples of planes with relatively small capacities (fewer than 150 passengers) that travel over short distances.
-Regional jets like these serve smaller markets and feed hub airports on routes such as Appleton, Wisconsin to Chicago or Maputo, Mozambique to Johannesburg.
+Embraer’s older ERJs and new E-Jets are examples of planes with relatively small capacities (fewer than 150 passengers) that travel short distances.
+Regional jets (RJs) like these serve smaller markets and feed hub airports on routes such as Appleton, Wisconsin to Chicago or Maputo, Mozambique to Johannesburg.
 RJs also provide high-frequency point-to-point services between large city pairs.

 - Regional and international markets (Medium range/haul aircraft).
 This market involves flights between 1 and 4 hours in duration, but longer flights of 5 to 6 hours are also possible, which means 2 to 5 legs per day.
 The Airbus A320 and Boeing B737 are very flexible aircraft that can be efficiently deployed on short hops but also on transcontinental routes.
-From New York, all of North America can be serviced by the latest versions of both the A320 and B737.
+From New York, all of North America can be serviced by the latest versions of the A320 and B737.
 This range can also be applied to the European continent, South America, East Asia, and Africa for corresponding market areas.
-These narrow-body jets are the workhorses of LCCs, including Southwest Airlines, the largest 737 operators.
+These narrow-body jets are the workhorses of LCCs, including Southwest Airlines, the largest 737 operator.

 Across all these categories, a notable trend has been ever-longer ranges.
 The first 737s in the 1960s had a range of just over 3,000 kilometers.
 Some of the most recent versions can fly more than 7,000 kilometers nonstop.
 Longer-range aircraft of all sizes facilitate the fragmentation of intercontinental and transcontinental markets and point-to-point services that depend less on hubs.
 For instance, in 2019, Norwegian Airlines operated a 737 on a 5,300-kilometer route between Hamilton, Ontario, and Dublin, Ireland.
-This city pair otherwise would have required a transfer in a hub such as Toronto.
+This city pair otherwise would have required a transfer to a hub such as Toronto.

 d.
-Differences by traffic type and season
+Differences by traffic type and seasonality

 An important aspect of airline networks is the emergence of separate air cargo services operating on separate networks.
 Most air cargo is carried in the bellyhold of passenger airplanes and provides supplementary income for airline companies.
 However, passenger aircraft are operated on routes that make sense for passengers but may not attract much cargo or may not operate at times that make sense for cargo shippers.
 In response to these factors, a growing number of freighter aircraft operations have spread across the world, using airplanes that carry cargo on the maindecks and in their bellyholds and operate routes attuned to the needs of shippers.
-More than half of all air cargo is carried in freighters, including many operated by combination carriers (e.g., Lufthansa) that carry both passengers and cargo and operate mixed fleets of passenger and freighter aircraft.
+More than half of all air cargo is carried in freighters, including many operated by combination carriers (e.g., Qatar Airways) that carry passengers and cargo and operate mixed fleets of passenger and freighter aircraft.

 More specifically, the air freight market is serviced by five types of operations:

-- Passenger airlines (e.g., United Airlines) offer the freight capacity in the bellyhold of their all-passenger-aircraft fleet.
+- Passenger airlines (e.g., United Airlines) offer the freight capacity in the bellyhold of their all-passenger aircraft fleet.
 For these operators, freight services are rather secondary and represent a source of additional income.
 It remains an important market as about 50% of all the air cargo is carried in the bellyhold of regular passenger aircraft.
 However, low-cost airlines usually do not offer air cargo services since their priority is a fast rotation of their planes and servicing lower-cost airports that do not generate cargo volumes.

-- Combination airlines (e.g., Korean Air) have fleets with both freighters and passenger aircraft able to carry freight in their bellyhold.
+- Combination airlines (e.g., Korean Air) have fleets with freighters and passenger aircraft able to carry freight in their bellyhold.
 Most of the freighter operations involve long-haul services.

 - Dedicated cargo operators (e.g., Cargolux) maintain a fleet of cargo-only aircraft and offer regularly scheduled services between the airports they service.
 They also offer charter operations to cater to specific needs.

-- Air freight integrators (e.g., FedEx Express) operate air and ground freight services providing nearly seamless (at least from the customer’s perspective) door-to-door deliveries.
+- Air freight integrators (e.g., FedEx Express) operate air and ground freight services, providing nearly seamless (at least from the customer’s perspective) door-to-door deliveries.